aqulu/eddystone_beacon_scanner/README.md

 ### running

-make sure a device connected to your computer, then run
+Make sure a device connected to your computer, then run

 ```
 flutter run
 ```

-start the app. since the app's core feature relies on the device's bluetooth capabilities, running inside an emulator may lead to crashes.
+to start the app.
+Since the app's core feature relies on the device's bluetooth capabilities, running inside an emulator may lead to crashes.